tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 But the Major's authority is absolute.
 His men, trained to follow orders without question, begin the grim task.
 They move through the village, setting fire to the huts with flamethrowers.
 The thatch roofs catch quickly, flames licking upwards, consuming the structures in a voracious blaze.

-The men are forced to one side of the square, their hands bound behind their backs.
+The men of the village are forced to one side of the square, their hands bound behind their backs.
 The unspoken fate that awaits them is written in the soldiers' cold, calculating eyes.
 A fate of bullets and unmarked graves.

 The women, clutching their children, are herded into a group.
 The leering glances of their captors as they encircle the women speak volumes of the unspeakable horrors that will soon befall them.